Rossy167/win10-setup-script/README.md

 ## TL;DR

-On a fresh windows 10 build you can extract the contents of this repo and then run build.ps1 it makes things cleaner
+On a fresh windows 10 build you can extract the contents of this repo and then run build.ps1 it makes things cleaner.

 To run it:
 * Press the Windows key